-Shear Tab connections are checked per the AISC Steel Construction Manual Part 10 (15th Edition) and AISC 360-16 design specifications.
-If the dimensional limitations outlined in AISC Part 10 are met, VAConnect automatically designs the connection using the procedure for the conventional configuration.
+Shear Tab connections are checked per the AISC Steel Construction Manual Part 10 (16th Edition) and AISC 360-22 design specifications.
+If the dimensional limitations outlined in AISC Manual Part 10 are met (page 10-49), VAConnect automatically designs the connection using the procedure for the conventional configuration.
 Otherwise, the procedure for the extended configuration is used for design.
 For both connection configurations, the Instantaneous Center of Rotation method is used to determine the eccentric bolt group capacity (shear, bearing, and tearout) at the shear tab and web of the beam.
 The Instantaneous Center of Rotation method is also used to determine the capacity of the eccentrically loaded welds groups and base metal.
-Both the connection configuration and the "C" coefficients for eccentrically loaded bolt groups are included in the detailed reports.
+Both the connection configuration and the "C" coefficients for eccentrically loaded bolt groups and eccentrically loaded weld groups are included in the detailed reports.